 Principles of disease production in human body; gross specimens and histologic analyses as means of teaching common ways in which living tissues and organs of body respond to various injurious agents.
 D608 Pathology, Oral: Sophomore (3 cr.)

-Developmental abnormalities and acquired disorders of teeth and surrounding structures; illustrated lectures and a laboratory course covering microscopic and clinical picture of oral lesions.
-Close association maintained with clinical dental departments.
+Developmental abnormalities and acquired disorders of teeth and surrounding structures; illustrated association maintained with clinical dental departments.